tokenized/tokenized-sdk-example-react/README.md

 - `rejected`: rejected or declined by the counterparty.
 - `expired`: pending activity event has expired.
 - `failed`: response to an event did not meet the criteria of the request.
-- `signed`: a signature request was sent with a signed transaction within.
 - `executed`: final activity the event has concluded, no further actions are expected.